 Electrified with Miles

-After leaving The Charles Lloyd Quartet in 1969, legendary trumpeter Miles Davis recruited Jarrett to join his band where he played electric organ and electric piano, alternating with Chick Corea.
+After leaving The Charles Lloyd Quartet in 1969, legendary trumpeter Miles Davis recruited Ketih Jarrett to join his band where Jarrett played electric organ and electric piano, alternating with Chick Corea.
 But after Corea left the group in 1970, Jarrett often played the two simultaneously.

 Before joining Davis, Jarrett had released records as a band leader – the 1967 album Life Between the Exit Signs leading a trio with bassist Charlie Haden and drummer Paul Motian, and the 1968 solo album Restoration Ruin, on which he plays a number of instruments and sings.
 After leaving Miles Davis’ group in 1971, he expanded the trio, adding saxophonist Dewey Redman, and dubbing the new group his “American Quartet.”